Leader of Learning Success (SENCO) – Mrs Holly Taylor

 Deaf Association: www.ndcs.org.uk

 Young Healthy Minds: www.cxk.org.uk

-More detailed information about special educational needs and disabilities (SEN & D) can be found in the SEND policy (see below).
+More detailed information about special educational needs and disabilities can be found in the SEND policy (see above).